kwallner/Barbarian/README.md

 conan create . user/channel -o with_git=False -o with_cmake=False -o with_python=False -o with_conanio=False
 ```

-To build with Miniconda3 instead of WinPython
+To build with WinPython3 instead of Miniconda3
 ```
-# conan create . user/channel -o python_flavor=MiniConda3
+# conan create . user/channel -o python_flavor=WinPython3
 ```